evdhiggins/picture-this/README.md

 ### Selectors

-Many of the configuration objects use **_selectors_** interfaces, which can contain 1 - 3 properties:
+Many of the configuration objects use **_selector_** interfaces, which can contain 1 - 3 properties:

 - **`pattern`**: A CSS selector string used to locate the corresponding item field element.
 - **`prop`**: The HTML element property from which text is obtained.
 The element found by the `pattern` string is queried for the presence of this property: